maxdobeck/books/sauce/locale-and-language/src/vdc/virtual-on-Sauce.md

 Be aware of [your App's requirements](../intro/locale-and-language.md#app-requirements), you may be forced to use real devices.
 Or vice versa.

+Locale and Language are usually tied together.
+But proceed according to your chosen driver's documentation.

 Please note that many commands and capabilities are iOS SIMULATOR only.
-Or are for Android Emualtors only.
+Or are for Android EMULATORS only.
 These typically cannot work on Real Devices and will also sometimes require a full simulator/emulator reboot.
 Or they must be set at runtime, when the virtual device launches.
 For example the Execute Method `configureLocalization`: <https://appium.github.io/appium-xcuitest-driver/4.33/execute-methods/#mobile-configurelocalization>

 ### Appium